Carlos A. Ruiz

 Carlos A. Ruiz (born April 1975) is a United States Marine who has served as the 20th Sergeant Major of the Marine Corps since August 10, 2023.
 He most recently served as the Command Senior Enlisted Leader of the United States Marine Corps Reserve and United States Marine Corps Forces, South.

-In December 2022, Ruiz was selected for assignment as command senior enlisted leader of the United States Space Command, before he was instead selected to be the sergeant major of the Marine Corps.
+Ruiz was initially selected for assignment as the command senior enlisted leader of the United States Space Command in December of 2022.
+However, he was instead selected to be Sergeant Major of the Marine Corps.